Impact & Benefits

 Quick Facts

 Space conditions create unique challenges, including fire safety risks, altered fluid behavior, and changes in material formation, such as crystals and metal alloys.
-Soft materials like foams and gels can be affected by gravity and thermal stresses, while particles like dusty plasma and regolith impact astronaut health and equipment, with potential uses in space crops.
+Soft materials like foams and gels can be affected by gravity and thermal stresses, while particles like dusty plasma and regolith impact astronaut health and equipment and could play a role in the development of future space crops.

 Learn More